-If I say that UPSC exam comprises of just two subjects, they being; STATIC and DYNAMIC, it won’t be an understatement.
+If I say that UPSC exam comprises of just two subjects, they were STATIC and DYNAMIC, it won’t be an understatement.
 Even though the UPSC website has provided an elaborate list of topics and syllabus, it actually is an extramarital affair between the static and dynamic.

 You can’t live without it but you can’t even live with it.
-It is a pain you are bound to bear but cannot explain about because it is you who has chosen to live it.
+It is a pain you are bound to bear but cannot explain about because it is you who have chosen to live it.

 Now the fact that Civil Services Exam has just two subjects as we discussed above, you cannot give a miss to current affairs.
-If the static portion helps you understand the Indian background and takes you to the roots of the Indian society, the current affairs helps you survive the present.
+If the static portion helps you understand the Indian background and takes you to the roots of the Indian society, the current affairs help you survive the present.

 If what Britishers did to India in 200 years is important to understand the present Indian society, the current affairs will help understand that how the current relations should be evolving keeping in mind the welfare of our citizens.
 So, I won’t be overstating if I say, STATIC is the driving force and DYNAMIC is the fuel that drives.